An "invisible hand" to support business

 The Chancellor sees hard work as the growth strategy for the United Kingdom and its people to lead the country out of financial uncertainties.
-With that in mind, George Osborne has set his 2012 Budget against the tests of a good tax system outlined by Adam Smith: it must be simple, predictable, fair and support work.
+Against that backdrop, the Chancellor today announced an increase in the value of Enterprise Management Incentive ("EMI") options while continuing his "crackdown" on tax avoidance.

 Enterprise Management Incentives ("EMI")

 EMI, currently the most tax favoured and therefore the gold standard employee share option scheme, is set to become even more valuable.
 The Chancellor's announcement today to increase the individual limit of the value of shares under EMI options from £120,000 to £250,000 must be welcomed.
 The Government is intending to implement this measure as soon as possible, but this is subject to State Aid approval.

 This announcement will be of particular relevance to employees who hold the current maximum number of EMI options.

 While there is no relaxation of the definition of a "qualifying company" for EMI purposes, the Government has said it will consult on ways to extend access to EMI for academics who are employed by a qualifying company.
 Watch this space.

 EMI and entrepreneurs' relief

 In a welcome move today, the Government announced an intention for gains made on shares acquired through exercising EMI options on or after 6 April 2012 to be eligible for capital gains tax entrepreneurs' relief ("ER"), and therefore suffer tax at the rate of 10% rather than 28%.
 It remains to be seen how this relief will be given in practice, but it would seem reasonable to suppose that the requirement to hold 5% of the ordinary share capital and votes will be relaxed for those making gains made on shares acquired by exercising EMI options.